Skip to content

 Threshold Guidelines

-0.3 Very strict, may have false positives Children's apps, education
+"strict" Very sensitive, may have false positives Children's apps, education

 Performance